Relaxed legs on a boat with smooth skin, representing successful varicose vein and thread vein laser treatment in Swindon, offered by The Vein Clinic.

 Complications of Foam Sclerotherapy for Varicose Veins

-Serious foam sclerotherapy complications are rare.
+Complications of Foam Sclerotherapy for Varicose Veins are rare, with serious events occurring in fewer than 3% of patients.
 The majority of adverse effects encountered are typically mild, transient, and self-limiting, resolving with time and simple supportive measures.
 Foam treatment avoids the use of heat and large volumes of local anaesthetic, making it particularly useful for smaller or recurrent veins.
 While the initial cosmetic results are excellent in most patients, larger varicose veins often respond better to endovenous laser ablation (EVLA) or radiofrequency ablation (RFA).
 For this reason, foam is usually offered as an adjunct treatment or as a first‑line option in carefully selected cases.

 Guidance from NICE